 What does your child learn at school each day?

-Below are the overviews for each year group.
-Further information can be found on the class pages.
+Below are the overviews for each subject.

-Jigsaw is a PSHE scheme of work that we have purchased as it combines Personal, Social, Health and Economics education, emotional literacy, social skills and spiritual development (mindfulness) together.
+Jigsaw is a PSHE scheme of work that we have purchased as it combines Personal, Social, Health and Economic education, emotional literacy, social skills and spiritual development (mindfulness) together.
 It provides a comprehensive whole school approach from Nursery to Year 6.

 Please click on the tabs for specific information as well as the email link to the Jigsaw website.

-Letters and Sounds is divided into six phases, with each phase building on the skills and knowledge of previous learning.
-There are no big leaps in learning.
-Children have time to practice and rapidly expand their ability to read and spell words.
-They are also taught to read and spell ‘tricky words’ – words with spellings that are unusual or that children have not yet been taught.
-These include the words ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so it’s better to just ‘recognise’ them.
+At St Peter's School, we use a synthetic phonics programme called Letters and Sounds supplemented by other materials.
+Our daily phonics sessions are fun, involving lots of speaking, listening and games.
+The emphasis is on children’s active participation.
+Children learn to use their phonic knowledge for reading and writing activities.
+Children have time to practise and rapidly expand their ability to read and spell words.
+They are also taught to read and spell ‘tricky words’ – words with spellings that are unusual or that children have not yet been taught such as ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so it’s better to just ‘recognise’ them.